daffainfo/AllAboutBugBounty/Technologies/Jenkins.md

+# Jenkins Common Bugs

+## Introduction
+What would you do if you came across a website that uses Jenkins?

-## Jenkins
+## How to Detect
+Usually in the HTTP response there is a header like this `X-Jenkins`

+1. Find the related CVE by checking jenkins version
+* How to find the jenkins version

+By checking the response header `X-Jenkins`, sometimes the version is printed there.
+If you found outdated jenkins version, find the exploit at [pwn_jenkins](https://github.com/gquere/pwn_jenkins)

+Some example CVE:
-1. Deserialization RCE in old Jenkins (CVE-2015-8103, Jenkins 1.638 and older)
+- Deserialization RCE in old Jenkins (CVE-2015-8103, Jenkins 1.638 and older)

 Use [ysoserial](https://github.com/frohoff/ysoserial) to generate a payload.
 Then RCE using [this script](./rce/jenkins_rce_cve-2015-8103_deser.py):